nmdp-bioinformatics/ImmunogeneticDataTools/README.md

 + **Name:**  org.dash.hladb
 + **Value(s):**  Valid HLA DB name (e.g. 3.20.0).
 Older versions were not available in XML format and ars reduction logic will fall back on default logic in these instances
-+ **Description:**  Specifies the HLA DB version against which to validate common well documented alleles, and informs the ARS reduction logic
++ **Description:**  Specifies the HLA DB version against which to validate common well documented alleles (using CWD 2.0).
+If that HLADB version is not available in the CWD 2.0 reference file, then the latest available HLADB version within the reference file is used.
+This property also informs the ARS reduction logic

 + **Name:**  org.dash.ars
 + **Value(s):**  Default